HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The branch register instruction performs an unconditional IA-relative branch.
-The target address is formed by adding the content of register "b" to the current instruction address.
+The target address is formed by adding the content of register "b" shifted by two bits to the left to the current instruction address.
 If code translation is disabled, the target address is the absolute physical address.

 #### Operation

 ```
-      IA-OFS <- add32( IA-OFS, GR[b] );
+      IA-OFS <- add32( IA-OFS, GR[b] << 2 );
 ```

 #### Exceptions